On the Complexity of Target Set Selection in Simple Geometric Networks

 \section{Conclusions}

-In this paper, we showed that \TSS is computationally hard even on very simple geometric graph classes such as unit disk graphs.
-For more restricted graph classes, we showed that \TSSshort is polynomial-time solvable on interval graphs and grid graphs if the threshold function is unanimous; however, in the case of grid graphs, we were not able to identify any other tractable restriction of the threshold function.
-In particular, we showed that \TSSshort is \NPc in the class of grid graphs even if restricted to constant-bounded and majority thresholds.
-En route, we established \NPhness of the problem in the class of planar graphs.
-Refer to \Cref{fig:classes} for graphical overview of our results.
+In this paper, we showed that \TSS is computationally hard even on very simple geometric graph classes such as unit disk graphs and grid graphs.
+We completed the complexity picture in all commonly studied settings of the threshold function -- unanimous, constant and majority.
+We showed that \TSS is \NPh in the class of planar graphs or unit disk graphs when thresholds are at most $2$ and maximum degree is at most $3$ or thresholds are exactly $2$ and maximum degree is at most $4$.
+These hardness results are tight in the sense that further restrictions of the maximum degree or the threshold function yields polynomial-time solvable instances.

-In the last section, we showed that there is a slight difference between thresholds \emph{set} to a constant ($t(v)=c$) and thresholds \emph{bounded} by a constant ($t(v)\leq c$).
-More precisely, we showed that if $\Delta G \leq 3$ and $t(v)\leq 2$, \TSSshort is \NPh, whereas it is solvable in polynomial time if $t(v)=2$ and $\Delta G \leq 3$ by a previous result of Kynčl et al.~\cite{KynclLV2017}.
+As a corollary to hardness in planar graphs with small degree, we showed that \TSS is \NPh even in the class of grid graphs when thresholds are at most $2$ and maximum degree at most $3$.
+We then utilized these results to show \NPhness of \TSS in the majority threshold setting in grid graphs and unit disk graphs with $\Delta G \leq 4$.
+As noted in \Cref{remark:majority3}, further reducing the maximum degree to $3$ is not possible unless $\P=\NP$.

-We also returned back to the class of unit disk graphs and addressed the exact threshold setting and showed that for infinitely many $c$ \TSS remains \NPh even in the classes of unit disk and planar graphs with $t(v)=c$.
-For the case $c=2$ we still preserved the tight upper bound on maximum degree of the input graph, i.e., $\Delta G \leq 4$.
+Throughout the reductions we utilized the so-called rectilinear embedding which might be useful in reductions of other problems on grid graphs.